 In 2013 and 2016 (so far) he was co-chairing the Academic Track of the international FOSS4G conferences.

 Since 2016 he is Member of the SDI Advisory Board, State of Baden-Württemberg, Germany.
-In spring 2018 he wa Erudite-Scholar-in-Residence at the University of Kerala, Trivandrum, India.
+In spring 2018 he was Erudite-Scholar-in-Residence at the University of Kerala, Trivandrum, India.
+In 2021 he was appointed as Member Board of Studies, School of Informatics Digital University Kerala (DUK), Kerala, India